Overview of ACME

 System status indicator

 is part of the status bar and shows current CPU and memory usage.
 If these are too high, values will turn red.
-This might also lead to buffer under or overruns during recording.
+This might also lead to buffer under or overruns during a measurement recording.

 Analyze tab